C# - Overview

 Strong Programming Features of C#

-Although C# constructs closely follow traditional high-level languages C and C++ and being an object-oriented programming language, it has strong resemblance with Java, it has numerous strong programming features that make it endearing to multitude of programmers worldwide.
+Although C# constructs closely follow traditional high-level languages, C and C++ and being an object-oriented programming language.
+It has strong resemblance with Java, it has numerous strong programming features that make it endearing to a number of programmers worldwide.

-Following is the list of few important features:
+Following is the list of few important features of C#:

 - Delegates and Events Management

 - Integration with Windows